- Download our Moving to Chile Guide (PDF)

 Work culture in Chile

-Spanish is the official language in Chile, but many highly skilled workers and mid-level managers speak English.
-Despite this, knowledge of the local language can open the door to more work opportunities, and even those fluent in European Spanish may need to take a few Chilean Spanish lessons upon arrival as the regional nuances.
+Spanish is the official language in Chile, but many skilled workers and mid-level managers speak English.
+Knowledge of the local language can open doors to work opportunities, and even those fluent in European Spanish may need to take a few Chilean Spanish lessons to learn some of the regional nuances.
 Not only does speaking Spanish help expats communicate and do business, but it also shows their respect for local Chileans and their efforts to get to know the people and culture.

 Above all else, though, expats working in Chile may be most taken aback by the long working hours.
 Although office hours on paper seem standard, from around 8.30am to 6pm, they are often extended.
-The Latin American lust for life doesn't stop locals from putting in well above the 45-hour work week required by law, one of the highest in the world.
-Productivity doesn't seem to be proportionately affected by time spent on the clock, but nonetheless, the working day in Chile is typically long and often coupled with a long commute.
+The Latin American lust for life doesn't stop locals from putting in well above the 45-hour legal maximum workweek, one of the highest in the world.
+The long working hours and commute home afterwards may be something to get used to.

 What do expats think of work culture in Chile?

 "Meetings often start with prolonged conversation.
 Government offices are especially notorious in this regard.
 When you go to an office like the IRS or the Civil Registry to do something, things move at a snail’s pace."
 Read our interview with long-term Chilean resident and expat Noëlle for more on work culture.